DeterminateSystems/determinate-nix-action/README.md

 ```

 > [!IMPORTANT]
-> You must add a `permissions` block like the one in the example above or else Determinate Nix won't be able to authenticate with [FlakeHub].
+> If you use [FlakeHub], you need to add a `permissions` block like the one in the example above or else Determinate Nix can't authenticate with FlakeHub or [FlakeHub Cache][cache].

 ## 📌 Version Pinning: Lock It Down!